Sermon: Race, Gender, and Sexuality In the Beginning

 Does that mean that we can do whatever we want to it?
 Can we pave paradise and put up a parking lot?
 No. Remember, we are just stewards of what ultimately belongs to God.
 Our job is not to destroy or replace nature, but to cultivate it.
 To care for it.
 As it says in chapter 2, Adam was commanded to “tend” the garden.
 His rule was not to be abusive; it was to be a blessing.

 A garden is actually a perfect illustration of this relationship.
 A gardener doesn’t destroy nature.
 He doesn’t replace the grass with Astroturf.
-He doesn’t cut down all the trees and put them in a tree museum.
+He doesn’t cut down all the trees and replace them with plastic Festivus poles.
 Rather, he plants, waters, prunes, and nurtures.
 He imitates His creator in bringing order out of chaos.

 Tim Keller once observed that this is how every Christian should think about his job.
 You are not ultimately just “creating shareholder value.”
 You are bringing order out of chaos, whether you’re changing diapers, cleaning bathrooms, teaching students, repairing drains, or writing contracts.